riverakryztal/W-PRO2026-FutureEngineers/README.md

 # 🤖 PRO 2026 Future Engineers
 ### 🛠️ *Engineering for a better tomorrow, fueled by vision and hope* — we are the PCLU Arapaap Robotics Team Future Engineers - Team A: Tahak.

+# 📃 **Abstract**

+The autonomous vehicle B-BOT, crafted by Team TAHAK from the Polytechnic College of La Union (PCLU) Elite Robotics Club, is a cutting-edge solution designed for the Future Engineers category of the 2026 Philippine Robotics Olympiad.
+Built using the LEGO Education SPIKE Prime ecosystem and enhanced with an AI-powered vision processor, this vehicle is grounded in essential engineering principles like structural integrity, operational efficiency, and spatial adaptability.
+To tackle performance issues discovered during early prototypes—like uneven weight distribution and mechanical slack—the chassis has been redesigned with a lightweight structure that lowers the center of gravity, significantly improving the power-to-weight ratio.
+The mechanical powertrain features a distinctive direct-drive steering system paired with a high-torque motor to eliminate backlash, along with a rear differential drive assembly that prevents wheel slippage and optimizes torque distribution in tight spaces.

+The software framework employs sensory teamwork to create a precise perception-action control loop using MicroPython.
+Lateral guidance is provided by dual SPIKE distance sensors that gauge proximity to boundary walls, while a floor-facing color sensor tracks boundary lines in real-time to keep lap progress synchronized during the Open Challenge.
+For the Obstacle Challenge, the primary navigation shifts to a DFRobot HuskyLens v1 vision processing unit, which uses real-time machine vision algorithms to identify color-coded barriers and execute quick evasive maneuvers—turning left for green obstacles and right for red ones.
+After completing three continuous laps, the vehicle wraps up its standard navigation and kicks off an automated parallel parking script, using localized sensor data to align and stop accurately within the designated area.
+This polishing engineering process strikes a balance between physical performance and innovative design.

 # Table of Contents
 [🧩 Introduction](#-introduction)